"Natural darker colours were chosen to make the Kea feel at home..."

 The zoo's first walk-through alpine aviary

 New Zealand is home to a diverse range of environments which support a stunning array of plants and habitats, each with its own unique combination of species.
-Opened in early 2018 the Kea Enclosure at Wellington Zoo enables visitors the opportunity to interact with New Zealand’s only native parrot.
+Opened in early 2018 the Kea Enclosure at Wellington Zoo enables visitors the opportunity to interact with these native New Zealand parrots.

 The project’s final stage, Mountain Encounter, the zoo’s first walk-through alpine aviary, is a place for guests to enjoy the aerial antics of kea as they fly above and interact within their environment.